khalidalhabibie/GoArticle/README.md

 Article management backend built with Go, Fiber, PostgreSQL, Redis, and Clean Architecture.

-This project was created to explore how a content-oriented backend service can be structured with clear separation of concerns, local observability tooling, and production-style development practices.
+This project was built to explore how a content-oriented backend service can be structured with clear separation of concerns, local observability tooling, and production-style development practices.

 ## What this project does